-Minor or external trauma should be treated with the goal of the bird's survival first and treatment of traumatized tissue second.
-For example, a bird that has been struggling for hours with its leg band caught, and that may possibly have a fractured tibiotarsal bone, is in more danger of dying from stress related to the prolonged struggling than from the fracture.
-Attention to reestablishing homeostasis, with temporary stabilization of the traumatized tissue, should occur first.
-When this has been accomplished, the traumatized site can be treated.
+Often with trauma cases, diagnostic tests or extensive treatments or surgery should be postponed until the bird is stable, which may take 12–48 hr.
+All birds with trauma should be treated with the goal of the bird's survival first and treatment of traumatized tissue second.
+For example, a bird that has been struggling for hours with its leg band caught, with possibly a fractured tibiotarsal bone, is in more danger of dying from stress related to the prolonged struggling than from the fracture.